KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Conclusion

 \section{Conclusion}

-We introduced KScaNN, a high-performance ANNS algorithm that demonstrates the profound benefits of a hardware-software co-design philosophy.
-By synergistically combining advanced, data-aware algorithmic refinements and deeply optimized computational kernels tailored for the ARM architecture, KScaNN not only closes the historical performance gap between ARM and x86 platforms, but also establishes a new standard for the efficiency of vector retrieval.
+We introduced KScaNN, a high-performance ANNS algorithm that demonstrates the profound efficacy of a hardware-software co-design philosophy.
+By combining data-aware algorithmic refinements with optimized kernels tailored for the ARM architecture, KScaNN not only bridges the historical performance gap between ARM and x86 platforms but also establishes a new standard for vector retrieval efficiency.

-The key innovations of KScaNN are threefold: 1) novel algorithmic enhancements, including a hybrid intra-cluster search strategy and an improved PQ residual calculation method, which optimize the search process at a higher level; 2) an ML-driven adaptive search module that provides dynamic, per-query tuning of search parameters, eliminating the inefficiencies of static configurations; and 3) highly-optimized SIMD kernels for ARM that maximize hardware utilization for the critical distance computation workloads.
+The key innovations of KScaNN are threefold: 1) novel algorithmic enhancements, including a hybrid intra-cluster search strategy and an improved PQ residual calculation method, which optimize the search process at a high level; 2) an ML-driven adaptive search module that provides dynamic, per-query tuning of search parameters, thereby eliminating the inefficiencies of static configurations; and 3) highly optimized SIMD kernels for ARM that maximize hardware utilization for critical distance computation workloads.

-Our experiments confirm the superiority of our approach.
-KScaNN, running on a Kunpeng 920 CPU, consistently outperforms state-of-the-art baselines running on a top-tier x86 processor, and achieves a relative speedup of up to 1.63x at a high-accuracy target of 99\% recall.
-This work not only provides a definitive blueprint for high-performance vector search on modern ARM architectures but also validates the broader paradigm shift towards software-hardware co-design, where achieving peak performance is no longer a matter of software or hardware alone, but of their intimate and intelligent integration.
+Our experiments confirm the superiority of this approach.
+KScaNN, running on a Kunpeng 920 CPU, consistently outperforms state-of-the-art baselines running on top-tier x86 processors, achieving a relative speedup of up to 1.63$\times$ at a high-accuracy target of 99\% recall.
+This work provides a definitive blueprint for high-performance vector search on modern ARM architectures and validates the broader shift towards co-design, where achieving peak performance requires the intimate and intelligent integration of software algorithms and hardware capabilities.